y-scope/clp/docs/src/user-guide/index.md

 # User guide

-The docs in this section describe how to use and operate CLP.
+This guide documents how to use and operate CLP.
+Use the left sidebar (if it's hidden, click the
+<i class="fa fa-bars"></i> icon) to navigate to specific docs.

+The sections are as follows:

 ::::{grid} 1 1 2 2
 :gutter: 2